Report by Adam Pascarella, graduate of UPenn Law ’14

 First, the journals.
 Penn also publishes the prestigious University of Pennsylvania Law Review (the oldest law review in America), along with other well-respected journals like the University of Pennsylvania Journal of Constitutional Law, University of Pennsylvania Journal of International Law, and the University of Pennsylvania Journal of Business Law.

-Beyond this, a full list of student organizations can be found here.
+Here is a full list of student organizations.
 Penn Law has traditional law school clubs like the Federalist Society and a mock trial team, but other clubs like the Penn Law Real Estate Club, Penn Law Ski Club, and the Pardon Project.

 Many Penn Law students participate in one or several extracurricular activities during their time in law school.
 They are a great way to have fun, meet new friends, and unwind from the stresses of law school.